May 2020 Policy Meeting

 - (4) Adjunct faculty will be granted access by semester based on active instructional assignment

 - (5) Students may be granted electronic access based on enrollment or with approval of their department head or supervisor.
-Student employees may also check keys out from Campus Police as needed, with approval of their supervisors.
+Student employees may also check keys out from GRCC Police as needed, with approval of their supervisors.
 Students will not be assigned physical keys to any College door.

 - (6) All employees, vendors, and contractors must clear a criminal background check prior to receiving access.